Resume for Carpenter

 Example:

-OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) course of instruction on safety practices for construction.
+OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training on safety procedures for construction.

 Please format the resume according to your needs.